-Various adjustments need to be made to assure the driver's comfort and the safety of the motor home before starting and moving the motor home; these include:
+Various adjustments need to be made to assure the driver's comfort and the safety of the motor home before starting and moving the motor home;

+these include:

-- The driver should adjust the driver's seat, the tilt steering, the exterior rear-view mirrors, and the instrumentation panel lighting (if night-time) for the driver's comfort and safety.
-This is - especially important for first-time use so that the driver may become accustomed to the "feel" of the motor home and know where the various adjustments are located "before the fact"; not after some need arises while the motor home is in service. - The driver should be familiar with all gauges, instruments, switches, and indicators on the instrument panel prior to driving.
-Should the driver encounter any "unknowns" on the panel, they should be investigated (via the Owner's Manual) prior to departure so that the driver fully understands these items and their functions.
+The driver should adjust the driver's seat, the tilt steering, the exterior rearview mirrors, and the instrumentation panel lighting (if night-time) for the driver's comfort and safety.
+This is especially important for first-time use so that the driver may become accustomed to the "feel" of the motor home and know where the various adjustments are located "before the fact"; not after some need arises while the motor home is in service.